harness-community/harness-community.github.io/website/blog/2022-10-07-Harness-Platform/getting_start_harness_platform.md

 <iframe width="640" height="480" src="https://www.youtube.com/embed/I4sbENt4IeM" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen > </iframe>

-Hope you have got an idea how interesting is the Harness Platform.
+Hope you have got an idea of how interesting is the Harness Platform.

 Don't forget to [signup](https://app.harness.io/auth/#/signin) at Harness platform to play around with the product.